 Note: Please remember that I am not fluent, so there may be grammatical errors in my DIY examples!
 Kindly alert me of any errors so that we can learn from you!

 I also wrote down food that she was eating, farmer’s market shopping lists, pretend play signs, bedtime routine, and other things from our daily life.
-These are things that native-speaking Chinese people would do in Asia, but these prime opportunities can be easily overlooked when Chinese is not your native language.
+Although this type of writing would occur naturally to native-speaking Chinese people in Asia, these basic opportunities can be easily overlooked when Chinese is not your native language.

 Here I have highlighted 房间 (fángjiān / room) as the focus words for my daughter: